Barolo vs. Barbaresco: who will win the contest?

 You can choose from many wineries to attend wine tastings in the Langhe, but not all are the same!

-Then hurry and book one of our Langhe wine tours that are the result of years of experiments conducted by us for you.
+Then hurry and book one of our Langhe wine tours, which result from years of experiments we conducted for you.

-Remember that wine and food are always at the center in all our tours.
-So take a look at the whole site and choose the one that’s right for you
+Remember that wine and food are always central to our tours.
+So take a look at the whole site and choose the one that’s right for you.

 Comments